Utah vs. Oregon NCAA Football Odds, Plays and Insights | November 20, 2021

 Utah Stats and Trends

-- Utah has four wins against the spread in 10 games this year.
+- Utah has four wins against the spread in 10 games this season.

-- The Utes have been favored by 3 points or more seven times this season and have covered the spread in two of them.
+- The Utes have covered the spread twice this season when favored by 3 points or more (in seven chances).

-- Utah's games this year have gone over the total in seven out of nine opportunities (77.8%).
+- Utah's games this year have gone over the point total in 77.8% of its opportunities (seven times in nine games with a set point total).

-- Utah is 4-4 against the spread and 7-2 overall in games when it puts up more than 22.6 points.
+- Utah is 4-4 against the spread and 7-2 overall this season when the team puts up more than 22.6 points.

-- When Utah amasses more than 367.7 yards, the team is 4-2 against the spread and 6-1 overall.
+- Utah is 4-2 against the spread and 6-1 overall when the team totals more than 367.7 yards.

 - The Utes have turned the ball over 11 times this season, eight fewer than the Ducks have forced (19).